tmr08c/tmr08c.github.io/content/blog/2021-gratitude/index.md

 For the past few years, I have been working on the habit of listing three things I am grateful for or excited about.
 For most of 2021, I have been using the [dailies](https://www.orgroam.com/manual.html#Org_002droam-Dailies) functionality provided by [org-roam](https://www.orgroam.com/) as my digital storage place of gratitude.

 A draw to using a digital, text-based solution is the ability to have unencumbered access to my data.
-In practice, I rarely re-read my daily entries let alone do any bulk processing.
+In practice, I rarely re-read my daily entries, let alone do any form of bulk processing.
 Since we are nearing the end of the year, I thought I could change that and use my notes as the impetus to reflect on the past year.

-In this post, I cover how I processed my entries to get access to my entries about gratitude and share takeaways from the trends I uncovered.
+In this post, I will cover how I processed my gratitude entries.
+I also share my takeaways from the trends revealed during my processing.

 ## Getting Access